Gain insights on training, challenges, and more in leadership. Vital info for professionals to enhance their skills in a dynamic workplace.

 We’ve discussed the importance of HR’s roles in a startup, but within these roles are seven major activities that HR is responsible for in the early days of business development.

-If you’re getting your business off of the ground, here’s an HR checklist of seven items to be sure to incorporate into the department to ensure everything is off to a good start.
+If you’re getting your business off of the ground, here’s a startup HR checklist of seven items to be sure to incorporate into the department to ensure everything is off to a good start.

 As a small business startup, you won’t need a fully fleshed-out organizational structure in place before you start hiring anyone or are truly open for business.
 Still, a basic company document outlining the business structure will help you as you eventually scale and have to think about things like outsourcing, employee planning, or even succession plans down the line.

-Don’t fall into the very easy trap of relying on a disorganized HR system.
+Don’t fall into the very easy trap of relying on a disorganized HR system or focusing only on the short term.
 With strategic moves at the beginning, you can set yourself up for success.
 This foundational structure document will designate a clear path you’ll be able to follow as you grow.

 Before you bring on employees, you need to know how you’re going to do just that.
-Everything from recruiting – whether online through LinkedIn, at college job fairs, or simply by posting new openings on job boards – to interviewing, hiring decision-making, and onboarding is critical before even your first hire.
+Everything from recruiting – whether online through LinkedIn, at college job fairs, or simply by posting new openings on job boards – to interviewing, making hiring decisions, and onboarding is critical before even your first hire.